The neurology encompasses all diseases of the brain and nervous system. A distinction is made between neurological and neurodegenerative diseases.

 (Source: Placebo-controlled, randomized, double-blind, 311 participants; Soininen H et al.; 36-month LipiDiDiet multinutrient clinical trial in prodromal Alzheimer's disease.
 The Journal of the Alzheimer's Association 2021;17;29-40)

-Drugs can cause the death of brain cells (among other things due to intracellular deposition of beta-amyloids and formation of tau fibrils) not stopping.
-A mixture of micronutrients (Omega 3 fatty acids, phospholipids, choline, B vitamins, vitamin E, vitamin C, selenium), which are essential for the construction of cell membranes and support the formation of new synapses, was already able to slow the progression of dementia and brain atrophy in 2 previous studies (“Souvenir I+II”)The LipiDiDiet also had a positive effect on the two endpoints “assessment of the severity of dementia by the doctor” and “volume of the hippocampus in the MRI”.
-The benefit for the patient is greater the earlier the intervention is used.
+Drugs can cause the death of brain cells (u.a. as a result of intracellular deposition of beta-amyloids and formation of tau fibrils) not stop.
+A mixture of micronutrients (Omega 3 fatty acids, phospholipids, choline, B vitamins, vitamin E, vitamin C, selenium), which are essential for the construction of cell membranes and support the formation of new synapses, was already able to slow the progression of dementia and brain atrophy in two previous studies (“Souvenir I+II”)The LipiDiDiet also had a positive impact on the two endpoints "physician's assessment of dementia severity" and "hippocampal volume in MRI."
+The benefit for the patient is greater the earlier the intervention is implemented.

-(Source: Randomised, double-blind, controlled over 24 months with 311 participants; Soininen H et al.; 24-month intervention with a specific multinutrient in people with prodromal Alzheimer's disease (LipiDiDiet): a randomised, double-blind, controlled trial; The Lancet Neurology 30.10.2017)
+(Source: Randomized, double-blind, controlled trial over 24 months with 311 participants; Soininen H et al.; 24-month intervention with a specific multinutrient in people with prodromal Alzheimer's disease (LipiDiDiet): a randomized, double-blind, controlled trial; The Lancet Neurology 30.10.2017)

 Recipe example micronutrients: